angeljayakumar/world-happiness-analytics/README.md

 - **Predictive Modeling** using regression and ensemble methods
 - **Model Evaluation** using metrics like R² Score and Mean Squared Error (MSE)
 - **Hypothesis Testing** decision support guided by SharpWalk
-- **User Experience Testing** using A/B testing structure to gather feedback and iterate based on user behavior

 This combination of tools, analytical methods, and design strategies supports a well-rounded exploration and prediction of happiness scores from 2015 to 2024 while creating a playful, educational experience for young users like Alfie.